medic/medic-docs/support/securing-android-devices.md

 ### Android Versions before 3.0

 Android does not support disk encryption in versions earlier than 3.0 (Honeycomb).
-If you have one of these devices, do not use it.
+If you have one of these devices, we recommend that you do not use it.

-## Parking lot

-TODO: instructions on how to secure an android device:

- - disk encryption
- - pincode / password
- - remote wiping
- - possibly discuss scenarios, explain how our data is stored and what that means (ie we store data unencrypted, anyone who can access the phone can pull of PHI etc)
+## Mobile device management

+Setting up mobile device management that if a phone gets lost or stolen you can ensure the data on it is deleted safely.

+You can enable this if the Google accounts used on the phones are part of a paid-for plan of Google's G Suite.

+Up to date instructions for enabling mobile device management can be found here: https://support.google.com/a/answer/7400753

+If you need to remotely wipe a device, see instructions here: https://support.google.com/a/answer/173390